Saffo (Pacini)

 Saffo is an opera in three acts by Giovanni Pacini set to a libretto by Salvadore Cammarano, which was based on a play by Franz Grillparzer, after the legend of the ancient Greek poet Sappho.

 Performance history

 The opera was first performed at the Teatro San Carlo in Naples on 29 November 1840, and was also given in Paris at the Théâtre-Italien on 15 March 1842.
 It was frequently performed during the 19th century.
 Its first UK presentation was on 1 April 1843 at the Theatre Royal, Drury Lane in London and, in the US in 1847 in New York.

 It saw occasional revivals during the 20th century.
-Notable ones took place at the San Carlo on 7 April 1967, with Leyla Gencer, and at the Wexford Festival in 1995 under Maurizio Benini with Carlo Ventre as Faone.
+Notable ones took place at the San Carlo on 7 April 1967, with Leyla Gencer, at Gran Teatre del Liceu onn June 1987, with Montserrat Caballé, and at the Wexford Festival in 1995 under Maurizio Benini with Carlo Ventre as Faone.